Leoname/hifiberry_ir_control/HOMEASSISTANT.md

 - **Scripts** - Create command sequences (macros)
 - **Automations** - Trigger based on events

+**Note:** The API responds instantly (< 100ms) using background threading, so you won't experience timeout issues.
+The API returns immediately while commands execute in the background.

 ## Quick Start

 Add the following to your Home Assistant configuration: